red5pro/streaming-html5/static/lib/red5pro/docs/api/_media/whip-client.md

 * A `MediaStream` object must be provided in the resolve of the `Promise`.
 * The error provided in the reject of the `Promise` is optional, but recommended as a `String`.

-Be aware that overriding `onGetUserMedia` you are losing the logic from the Red5 Pro WebRTC SDK that attempts to pick the optimal resolution supported by your browser. **Use with descretion.**
+Be aware that overriding `onGetUserMedia` you are losing the logic from the Red5 HTML SDK that attempts to pick the optimal resolution supported by your browser. **Use with descretion.**

 > To read more about `getUserMedia` please read the following document from Mozilla Developer Network: [https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia)